the-real-i9/i9lyfe-server/README.md

 - `post_saves` table - for post saves count, and, finally,
 -  the `user_post_saves` table for the end-user's post save check.

-Each table's tree index will undergo scanning in logarithmic `O(log N)` time complexity, even though some of these tables contribute relatively low UI part compare to others.
+Each table's tree index will undergo scanning in logarithmic `O(log n)` time complexity, even though some of these tables contribute relatively low UI part compare to others.
 And, table JOINs at this level brings about low query performance.\
 In addition to this is the cost of aggregation.
 Counting is a sequential operation.
 A COUNT aggregate data on a post card UI component, for example, can range from tens to hundreds of thousands.

 This solution scales badly, and latency is high compared to a Redis solution.